AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

 1. In the upper-right corner, click the **[!UICONTROL Save]** arrow and choose **[!UICONTROL Save & Close]**.

 1. When prompted, click the [Cache Management](../systems/cache-management.md) link in the message at the top of the page and refresh any invalid cache.

-**Congratulations!** You have completed the second part of the Simple Page tutorial.
-Keep the work that you created, so you can refer to it later.

 ## Part 3: Full-width row with unequal columns